crlngn/crlngn-ui/README.md

 **Latest Version:** 1.16.9

+**IMPORTANT: If you are using Foundry v12 install Carolingian UI v1.16.x.
+If you are using Foundry v13 you should install Carolingian UI v2.x**

 I have just created a Discord channel for users of my module to discuss it and seek help.
 It's pretty empty so far as I've just created it, but feel free to join:

 [![alt-text](https://img.shields.io/badge/-Discord-%235662f6?style=for-the-badge)](https://discord.gg/cAuTaTYda3)